 seven (7) classes of shooters (Master, AA, A, B, C, D, E) that allow the participating shooters to compete and receive prizes or awards in these separate events in addition to their class.
 These events are based on age (Sub-Junior, Junior, Veteran, Super Veteran, Senior Super Veteran, and Legacy) or gender (Lady).
-Where shoot programs offer special concurrent events based upon age, a shooter entering such special events must be allowed to shoot in the one for which they are qualified for by age along with any other concurrent class is available (i.e. Lady could also be a Veteran, Super Veteran, Senior Super Veteran, Senior Super Veteran, Legacy, Junior or Sub-Junior).
+Where shoot programs offer special concurrent events based upon age, a shooter entering such special events must be allowed to shoot in the one for which they are qualified for by age along with any other concurrent class for which they are eligible if such a concurrent class is available (i.e. Lady could also be a Veteran, Super Veteran, Senior Super Veteran, Legacy, Junior or Sub-Junior).